TechPrimers/contribution/README.md

 ```

 ## Commit Messages
 Add some meaningful commit messages so that it's easy for contributors to make a sense of what constitutes the commits.
+If there are new files, use `issue-1: [add]` and if there are any modifications to existing files, use `issue-1: [update]`.
+This creates uniform commit message again an issue.
+If there are no issues to commit against, don't use the issue number.

 ## Branch Naming Conventions
 - `master` - Final Production branch